The Airborne Toxic Event: All at Once (2011–2012)

 The Airborne Toxic Event's second album, All at Once, was released on April 25, 2011 in Europe, and April 26 in North America.
 Written during the latter half of 2009 and most of 2010, the record was produced in Los Angeles by Dave Sardy, who also produced albums by Oasis, Band of Horses, LCD Soundsystem, Wolfmother, and Autolux.
 An acoustic version of one of the songs from the album, "Half of Something Else," appeared on the soundtrack for the film Going the Distance, directed by Nanette Burstein and starring Drew Barrymore and Justin Long.

 On January 22, 2011, the band played a concert with the Colorado Symphony Orchestra at Boettcher Concert Hall in Denver, debuting orchestral arrangements of songs from All at Once, in addition to those from the first record.
 Previously, it performed with the Louisville Orchestra at The Kentucky Center for the Performing Arts’ Whitney Hall on January 30, 2010, as part of the orchestra's "BB&T Strings Attached" series.

 On February 1, 2011, the Airborne Toxic Event released two separate first singles from the album in North America and Europe, respectively.
 In North America, the single was "Changing", while in Europe, it was "Numb".
 In its October 9, 2010 issue, Music Week wrote, "The LA group's new material is the sound of a band defining their identity.
 Produced by Dave Sardy, this is confident, ambitious and radio-friendly."

 Also on February 1, 2011, the band embarked on a one-month tour of continental Europe, composed partly of three simultaneous musical residencies in Amsterdam (Mondays), Berlin (Tuesdays), and Paris (Fridays).
 Other cities visited on the tour, on Wednesdays and Thursdays, were Antwerp, Münster, Hamburg, Munich, Cologne, Frankfurt, and Zurich.
-In addition, the band played HMV Group's Next Big Thing music festival at Heaven in London on February 10.
+In addition, the band played HMV's Next Big Thing music festival at Heaven in London on February 10.